 Docker Terminal Command Basics

-Every docker command has a basic structure.
-Here’s an example docker command:
+Every command has a basic structure.
+Here’s an example command:

 Important Docker Commands List